webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (11‒12s)

 Now,
-let's take a look at what GitHub ecosystem actually has to offer us!
+let's take a look at what GitHub ecosystem actually has to offer us!<br>
-We are interested in GitHub Apps, in particular, as they provide first-class support for bots!
+We are interested in GitHub Apps, in particular,<br>
+as they provide first-class support for bots!

 >>>>>